Rehmanareeb/Cobra-cli-IPtrace/README.md

 A simile IP trace cli made using Cobra library

 ## Motivation:
-I just didn't wanted to feel like I was wasting my time.That is my motivation.
+I just didn't want to feel like I was wasting my time.
+That is my motivation.
 ## Getting started:
 * Make sure that you have [git](https://git-scm.com/) installed before cloning.
 * Install the [cobra-cli](https://github.com/spf13/cobra) using the command: